Beethoven's 3rd (film): Plot

-While staying the night at a hotel, Sara decides to sleep with Beethoven in the RV.
+While staying the night at a hotel that doesn't allow pets, Sara decides to sleep with Beethoven in the RV.
 The next day, Tommy and William, at this point mentally unbalanced from their encounters with Beethoven, break into the RV and steal it with Beethoven and Sara still inside.
 Brennan sees this, alerts Richard and Beth to Tommy and William's presence who then call the cops with Richard hopping in a police car with an officer to follow Tommy and William.
-During the chaos, William accidentally knocks himself out with a homemade tranquilizer designed for Beethoven.
+During the chaos, William accidentally knocks himself out with a homemade sedative designed for Beethoven.
 Tommy subdues Beethoven and attempts to grab Sara, but Sara successfully orders Beethoven to sit on an emergency brake button.
 This stops the still-moving RV and sends Tommy dangling out of the broken windshield.
-Afterwards, Sara is reunited with the rest of the Newtons, Tommy and William are both arrested, and the DVD with the computer code is confiscated.
+Afterwards, Sara is reunited with the rest of the Newtons, Tommy and William are both arrested, and the DVD with the stolen computer code is confiscated.
 Beth admits she was wrong about Beethoven and realized that he truly was protecting the family all along.

 The Newtons arrive at the family reunion, despondent at the prospect of giving Beethoven back to George.
 They find out from Richard's Uncle Morrie that George and his family will not be attending the reunion because of unexpected business problems in Slovakia, which means they have to watch over Beethoven for a whole year, with George promising to pay for everything.
 Then, to Beth's despair, Morrie tells the Newtons to bring two more St. Bernards along when they drive back home.